milano-patel/animated-navigation/readme.md

 ## Animated Navigation

-Animated Navigatio using CSS and Javascript.
+Animated Navigation using CSS and Javascript.

 ## Live Preview